leorippel/hrtlrs-handover/README.md

 - **What it is** — one or two lines on the analysis
 - **Status** — active, completed, archived, superseded
 - **Notes** — anything a successor should know (gotchas, where the "real" outputs are vs. test runs, etc.)

-Entries marked **`⚠️ NEEDS CONFIRMATION`** are my best guess from folder naming and context — please correct these before considering the doc final.

-## Not covered here

 Standard pipeline scaffolding (STAR genome indices, per-sample `fastp`/QC subfolders, `*_STARtmp`, etc.) isn't individually documented — it's implied by the pipeline described for each project.